azagniotov/stubby4j/README.md

 ## Change Log
 ### 2.0.8
-* Making sure that every stubbed response returned to the client contains its resource ID.
+* Making sure that every stubbed response returned to the client contains its resource ID in the header `x-stubby-resource-id`.
 The latter is useful if the returned resource needs to be updated at run time by ID via Admin portal [FEATURE]

 ### 2.0.7
 * Force regex matching only to avoid confusion and unexpected behaviour, with default fallback to simple full-string match (Michael England) [ENHANCEMENT]